 Sweeping or Vacuuming is a Must

-The thing that keeps polished hardwood floors looking amazing is their finish.
-The finish is a top coat of protective covering that protects the floor from scratches, spills, stains and other superficial damage.
+The finish is a topcoat of protective covering that protects the floor from scratches, spills, stains, and other superficial damage.
 The thing with the finish is that it wears out over time, so every three to five years is a good time to refinish your hardwood.

 It’s worth considering if this is the right move for your household – and remember that shoes track in a lot of dirt and debris from outside.

-Make sure to apply a new coat of finish to your floor every three to five years, and consider enforcing a no shoe policy at home.
+Make sure to apply a new coat of finish to your floor every three to five years, and consider enforcing a no-shoe policy at home.
 It’s worth considering all these tips to keep that beautiful, shiny and gorgeous timber looking its best at all times.